New Jersey (888) 755-4657 | Georgia (470) 888-1650 | Indiana (317) 960-3400 | North Carolina (704) 461-3400

 Board-Certified Behavior Analysts (BCBAs)

-BCBAs are formally educated specialists in behavior analysis.
-They possess advanced degrees and have been approved by their regional governing board to practice ABA therapy.
+BCBAs are trained professionals in behavior analysis.
+They have advanced degrees and are approved by their regional governing board to provide ABA therapy.

 2